shreytheshreyas/tp/docs/UserGuide.md

 ____________________________________________________________
 Project "Web Development" created!
 ```
-**Examples of Exception Handling for this command** (Shreyas)
+**Examples of Exception Handling for this command**
 > Adding a Project without providing the n/ parameter
 ```
 project New Project
 Certain Parameters are missing!
 ```

 ### 3.1.3.
-Selecting a project: `select`
+Selecting a project: `select` (Samuel Leow Wei Han)
+There are many requirements to fulfil in order to develop a new software product.

-You want to start working on a certain project such as adding a new task and assigning members to your task.
+With numerous products to look after, you will want to be able to zoom in on a certain project and start working on it.
+You want to ensure that everything you have entered pertaining to a certain project will be stored accordingly.

-This can be accomplished with this command by selecting the project you want to work on from the project list,
-bringing you to the Project View of the project you have specified.
+This can be accomplished with the command shown below, bringing you to the Project View of the project you have specified.

 > :exclamation: The project must exist before it can be selected.